Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Introduction

-The Kerr type effect has been studied widely for one of the methods to obtain a nonlinearity in an optical setup, where the refractive index of a material is changed when an electric field is applied.
+The Kerr type effect---a nonlinear effect where the refractive index onf a material changes when an electrical field is applied---has been widely studied as one of the methods to obtain a nonlinearity in an optical setup.
 For classical information processing, self-and cross-Kerr effects have been widely studied~\cite{dudley2009ten,dudley2009modulation,kupchak2019terahertz,endo2021coherent}, where self-and cross-Kerr effects change the refractive index depending on the incoming field itself and another field, respectively.
 In this work, we focus on the use of a cross-Kerr effect for the GKP qubit generation.
 The cross-Kerr effect has been studied extensively for quantum information processing~\cite{jeong2004generation,van2006hybrid,jin2007generating,glancy2008methods, lin2009quantum,feizpour2011amplifying,venkataraman2013phase,schmid2017verifying, yanagimoto2020engineering}, such as quantum computation~\cite{nemoto2004nearly,munro2005weak,spiller2006quantum,jeong2006quantum, shapiro2007continuous}, and the proposal to apply the cross-Kerr effect to generate the optical cat code, which is a typical non-Gaussian state for quantum information processing~\cite{gerry1999generation,jeong2005using,glancy2008methods,he2009scheme}.